kwdunaway/WGBS_Tools/README.md

 Prepares a single end fastq file for alignment by:

 1. Filtering out any reads that do not pass Illumina's quality check (if that information is available in the header line of the read).
 1. Trims off adapter sequence.
 This is done by searching the read for the adapter sequence (can be adjusted using the *--adapter* option), and removing all bases starting at that sequence and on.
 1. Removes 10bp (can be adjusted using teh *--chew* option)from the 3' end of all reads (after adapter trimming).

 #### <a name="trim_pefq"> trim_pefq </a>

 Does the same thing as [trim_sefq](#trim_sefq) except it works on a pair of fastq file.
 It is assumed that the reads for both files are in paired order (ie: the first read in the F fastq corresponds to the first read in the R fastq)

-#### <a name="bam2pm"> bam2pm </a>

-Converts a bam file that was created from BS-Seeker2 to a folder of percent methylation bed files (one for each chromosome).

 #### <a name="sumlogs"> sumlogs </a>

 Summarizes BS-Seeker2 logs.
 This is useful to parse out the most useful information within the very long BS-Seeker2 log file.

-### <a name="pmbedcommands"> Use Percent Methylation BED files </a>

-This group of commands use the Percent Methylation BED files to create useful tables or convert them into other widely used formats.

-#### <a name="roi"> roi </a>

-Finds methylation over Regions of Interest (ROIs).
-The inputs:

-1. INPUT_TSV: A tab separated file indicating sample names and locations.
-Each line represents a different sample and has two columns:
-  1. The first tab should be sample name.
-  1. The second tab should be the path to the prefix of bed file.
-1. OUT_TABLE: Name of the output table which contains the percent methylation information.
-1. ROI_FILE: GTF or BED file indicating the ROI (Regions of Interest).

-This command is useful if you have a few regions that you want to get the average methylation over.
-Some examples: gene body, promoters, CpG islands.
-A few notes:

-- Since some statistical analyses would rather have counts of methylated and total reads, that information can be provided using the *--raw-data* option.
-- You may want to mask out some regions in your analysis using the *--mask* option.
-For instance, CpG islands have a high concentration of hypomethylated CpGs, which could skew your results.

-#### <a name="window"> window </a>

-This command finds methylation over windows and is very similar to [roi](#roi).
-The main difference is that the user provides parameters to create the regions of interest, in the form of non overlapping windows.
-It is highly suggested mask out CpG Islands when using this command due to their hypomethylation vastly skewing windows.

-#### <a name="pm_stats"> pm_stats </a>

-Determines basic stats of multiple pm_bed files.
-This will print a table where each row represents a different pm_bed file.
-There are 5 columns:

-1. name: Unique name of file (string between prefix and suffix)
-1. percentage: Percentage methylation of file
-1. methylated_reads: Amount of methylated reads in pm file
-1. total_reads: Amount of total reads in pm file
-1. cpg_count: Number of CpGs the pm file has information for

-There are a few uses for determining these basic stats:

-1. Determine average methylation across a chromosome.
-1. Estimate conversion efficiency.
-This can be done by running it on the conv_eff chromosome (see below for explanation).
-Then subtract the percentage from 1 (ie: 1 - percentage).
-There are 3 possible conv_eff chromosomes:
-  1. If you spiked your samples with lamda DNA (known to be 100% unmethylated) prior to bisulfite conversion, run this on that chromosome.
-Note, you will need to ensure you added the lamda sequence to info.yaml and the BS_Seeker index prior to alignment.
-  1. chrM.
-This is the most likely choice if you didn't spike your samples.
-  1. CH pm_bed files.
-Create pm_bed files looking at CH methylation and then run this command on all of those files.
-This assumes there is no CH methylation (which is known to exist in plants and certain mammalian tissues).

-#### <a name="pm2bg"> pm2bg </a>

-Converts multiple percent methylation bed files to a single bedGraph file.
-This is useful for creating a trackhub.

-Track hubs, while useful for visualizing your data, require many steps to create.
-Briefly:

-1. Convert pm_bed files to bedGraph using *wgbs_tools pm2bg*.
-1. Convert the resulting bedGraph files to BigWig format using *bedGraphToBigWig*.
-You may need to download the converter from [UCSC](http://hgdownload.soe.ucsc.edu/admin/exe/).
-The Linux version can be found at [bedGraphToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/bedGraphToBigWig).
-1. You will then need to add this information to the hub.
-See [Basic Track Hub Quick Start Guide](https://genome.ucsc.edu/goldenpath/help/hubQuickStart.html) for more information.

-#### <a name="pm2dss"> pm2dss </a>

-Converts multiple percent methylation bed files to DSS format.
-These file are necessary as input for many R packages dealing with methylation (such as the R packages *bsseq* and *DSS*).

 ## <a name="FileFormats"> File Formats </a>